prangonbarua/relate-app/README.md

 - Moderated by BCBAs who answer questions weekly
 - Parents share what's working in their own language
 - Peer testimony from someone who looks like you is more trusted than anything clinical

 ---

-### 8. Crisis Mode
-Child is melting down right now.

-Parent opens app → **3 steps immediately** based on their child's profile.
-No reading.
-No navigating.
-Just: do this, then this, then this.

----